 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting Sarah Brightman tickets.
+Want to see Sarah Brightman in concert?
+View the listings below for upcoming dates and Sarah Brightman tickets.

 Sarah Brightman was born on August 14, 1960, to Paula and Grenville Brightman.
 In her early years, Brightman trained to be a dancer, taking lessons at her primary and secondary schools.
 Brightman was part of two dance troupes by the time she was 18; the first was Pan's People, and the second was Hot Gossip, which had a hit with the 1978 single "I Lost My Heart to a Starship Trooper."
 Brightman later went solo, releasing more singles.